A Comparative Review of the JASP Statistical Software

 Startup

-Some user interfaces for R, such as BlueSky, jamovi, and Rkward, start by double-clicking on a single icon, which is great for people who prefer to not write code.
-Others, such as R commander and Deducer, have you start R, then load a package from your library, and then call a function to finally activate the GUI.
-That’s more appropriate for people looking to learn R, as those are among the first tasks they’ll have to learn anyway.
+Some user interfaces for R, such as BlueSky, jamovi, and Rkward, start by double-clicking on a single icon, which is great for people who prefer not to write code.
+Others, such as R commander and Deducer, have you start R, load a package from your library, and then call a function to activate the GUI finally.
+That’s more appropriate for people looking to learn R, as those are among the first tasks they’ll have to learn.

-You start JASP directly by double-clicking its icon from your desktop or choosing it from your Start Menu (i.e. not from within R itself).
-It interacts with R in the background; you never need to be aware that R is running.
+You start JASP directly by double-clicking its icon from your desktop or choosing it from your Start Menu (i.e., not from within R itself).
+It interacts with R in the background; you never need to know that R is running.

 Data Editor

 A data editor is a fundamental feature in data analysis software.
 It puts you in touch with your data and lets you get a feel for it, if only in a rough way.
 A data editor is such a simple concept that you might think there would be hardly any differences in how they work in different GUIs.
-While there are technical differences, to a beginner what matters the most are the differences in simplicity.
+While there are technical differences, to a beginner, the differences in simplicity matter the most.
 Some GUIs, including BlueSky and jamovi, let you create only what R calls a data frame.
 They use more common terminology and call it a data set: you create one, you save one, later you open one, then you use one.
 Others, such as RKWard trade this simplicity for the full R language perspective: a data set is stored in a workspace.
-So the process goes: you create a data set, you save a workspace, you open a workspace, and choose a dataset from within it.
+So the process goes: you create any number of data sets, you save them in a workspace, you open a workspace, and choose a dataset from within it.

-JASP cannot handle date/time variables other than to read them as characters and convert them to factors.
+JASP cannot handle date/time variables other than by reading them as characters and converting them to factors.
 Once JASP decides a character or date/time variable is a factor, it cannot be changed.

-Clicking on the name of a factor will open a small window on the top of the data viewer where you can overwrite the existing labels.
-Variable names however, cannot be changed without going back to Excel, or whatever editor you used to enter the data.
+Double-clicking on the name of a factor will open a small window on the top of the data viewer where you can overwrite the existing variable names and labels, as shown in Figure 2.

 Data Import

-The ability to import data from a wide variety of formats is extremely important; you can’t analyze what you can’t access.
-Most of the GUIs evaluated in this series can open a wide range of file types and even pull data from relational databases.
-JASP can’t read data from databases, but it can import the following file formats.
-Though based on R, JASP cannot read R data files!
+The ability to import data from various formats is extremely important; you can’t analyze what you can’t access.
+Most GUIs evaluated in this series can open a wide range of file types and even pull data from relational databases.
+JASP can read from a wide range of data sources.
+Ironically, although it is based on R, JASP cannot read R data files!

 • Open Document Spreadsheet (.ods)